 Let’s face it.
-Over the last few months, there’s been a lot of stress in the world and when there’s a lot of stress, many of us take it on with our appetites.
-Yeah, it’s been pretty easy to justify snacking in the middle of a global pandemic, numerous climate crises and the general tension of being an American in 2021.
+Over the last few years, there’s been a lot of stress in the world and when there’s a lot of stress, many of us take it on with our appetites.
+Yeah, it’s been pretty easy to justify snacking in the middle of a global pandemic, numerous climate crises and the general tension of being an American these days.
 And while there’s nothing wrong with that, we do need to be mindful not just of how we’re eating, but of how our eating is affecting us.

 Nicole Mesita is a dietician who lives in San Francisco who has a passion, in her words, to “help people of all shapes and sizes discover body peace and acceptance through the unconditional love of Jesus.”
 She spoke with us about why she’s not a fan of dieting, what a better alternative for healthy eating might look like is and how to be mindful of others who are struggling with food issues.